samparkewolfe/Sound_Control/README.md

 ## New Functionality
 * Micro-bit Conductive Touch
     * Touch one of the 3 conductive inputs as an input.
+	* Need to re write code which loads on to USB to output 3 extra data streams.
+	* Make a new sensor for sound control which only uses those dimensions.

 * Squeez-ables.